Elodea canadensis (Canadian pondweed)

 Biology and EcologyTop of page

-E. canadensis is an aggressively competitive weed, which spreads mainly by vegetative plant fragments, but also to some extent by seeds.
 Over-wintering buds and fragments of the brittle branches are easily detached by waves, currents, foraging animals and boat traffic.
 New roots develop quickly on the nodes of these fragments which are carried downstream to form new stands.
-This method of propagation gives E. canadensis a considerable advantage over annual species and resulted in its rapid spread throughout Europe following its introduction from North America (Holm et al., 1997; NOBANIS, 2011).
-Sexual reproduction in the field is believed to be very rare because of infrequent flowering and the differing abundance of the two sexes in nature.
-In Europe, only female flowers occur, making sexual reproduction impossible, so that spread occurs entirely by vegetative fragments.
-When both pistillate and staminate flowers are present at a site, the reproductive structures are pushed from the spathe, raised to the water surface by thread-like hypanthia and anthesis and pollination occur.
-At dehiscence the anthers open explosively and pollen is scattered over the water where it drifts to the stigmas.
+This method of propagation gives E. canadensis a considerable advantage over annual species and resulted in its rapid spread throughout Europe following its introduction from North America (Holm et al., 1997; Josefsson, 2011).

 Physiology and Phenology

-Erhard and Gross (2006) suggested that the production by both of allelochemicals that interfere with the growth of cyanobacteria and algae by E. canadensis and the closely related E. nuttallii could at least play some role in the success of these two species as invasives.
+Erhard and Gross (2006) suggested that the production of allelochemicals that interfere with the growth of cyanobacteria and algae by both E. canadensis and the closely related E. nuttallii could play at least some role in the success of these two species as invasive species.

-E. canadensis has a wide climatic tolerance, present from Alaska to Puerto Rico, though it may be less common as the extremes of its range, being predominant in temperate areas of North America and Europe.
-Pip and Simmons (1986) in Canada and Sheldon and Boylen (1977) in the USA, studied the maximum depths at which a number of submerged aquatic plants were found and the maximum recorded for any species was 12-14 m for Elodea.
+Evidence shows that this plant is very adaptable and has can spread under a wide range of conditions and nutrient concentrations ranging from oligotrophic to eutrophic (Cook and Urmi-König 1985; Simpson, 1990).
+E. canadensis has a wide climatic tolerance (it is present from Alaska to Puerto Rico), though it may be less common at the extremes of its range, being predominant in temperate areas of North America and Europe.
+In studies of maximum depths at which a number of submerged aquatic plants were found, the maximum recorded for any species was 12-14 m for Elodea (Sheldon and Boylen, 1977; Pip and Simmons, 1986; Wells et al., 1997).
+Its average height is about 1.2 m, having a maximum height of 2.5 m (Wells et al., 1997).
+In Europe it can survive in water depths of up to 4 m (McGavigan, 2012) in slow moving water.
+This species can survive and even grow slowly under ice cover (Bowmer et al., 1995).
 In North America it has been recorded in neutral to slightly alkaline inland waters and in fresh to slightly brackish coastal waters (Holm et al., 1997).

 Riis et al. (2012), compared the effects of temperature and light availability on the growth and morphology of E. canadensis, Egeria densa and Lagarosiphon major and suggested that, in general, subject to variations due to timing of introductions, E. densa will dominate warmer, shallower waters, L. major will dominate in colder, clear-water lakes, whilst E. canadensis will continue its role as a pioneer species which is rapidly replaced by the two taller species after their arrival.